Double BINDS – Verbalize (Part 8c)

 1. Say what you HEAR and OBSERVE

-🔆D. Binded by OTHERS
+D. Binded by OTHERS

 2. SAY WHAT’S HIDDEN

-〽️ DB-ing OURSELVES: We started out trapped by family experiences, then continue trapping ourselves because of the pain we don’t want to admit to or confront.
+〽️ DB-ing OURSELF: We started out trapped by family experiences, then continue trapping ourself because of the pain we don’t want to admit to or confront.
 (See DMs – Part 8b).
+Now we can be reminded that we’re part of the human collective, with many of the same emotions & beliefs.

-👩🏽 Remember – we’re human, with many of the same emotions & beliefs.
-When we speak our worries out loud, even if we think they’re trivial, it gives people around us a chance to say “Me too!”, which they may never have been able to do before.
-Now there’s 2 – or more – who understand, can commiserate & be supportive!
+When we speak our worries out loud – in the right environment, even if we think they’re trivial – it gives people around us a chance to say “Me too!”, some who may never have been able to say it until then.

 • Ask: “What do I really want in this particular situation?”